BryanWilhite/nodejs/typescript_minimal/README.md

 # TypeScript minimal

 This sample is based on the “[Editing TypeScript](https://code.visualstudio.com/Docs/languages/typescript)” article from Microsoft.

-This is a sketch of the PowerShell commands run from the root of this repository:
+This article shows that the minimum required for a TypeScript folder/project is the [tsconfig.json](./tsconfig.json) file.

+All TypeScript projects require an `npm` installation.

+PowerShell:

 ```PowerShell